Aru va`en: A Keeping of the Troth

 “Aru va’en.”

-And with each answer, the hollow grew heavier.
+With each answer, the hollow grew heavier.

 Not with glory.